nihilistzsche/LtnManager/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 If the bug was a crash, include a screenshot or a copy of the crash text.

 **Save file**
-Post a link to the save file where the error occured.
-Use a file service such as Google Drive or Dropbox.
+Upload the save file where the bug occured.
+If the file is too large for GitHub, use a file service such as Google Drive or Dropbox.
 If these aren't available, PM me (Raiguard) on the Factorio forums, or on Discord (Raiguard#7402).

 **To Reproduce**
 Steps to reproduce the behavior: